The Botwood Railway

 During the last years the diesels and their associated cars were all painted in a distinctive orange color.
 This was accompanied by the Grand Falls Central logo which after 1965 features a Price Newfoundland symbol in the middle.

 In later years there were in the vicinity of 60 people employed on the GFCRR and at the time railways were just not economical.
 Trucking was seen as a cheaper alternative especially when the distance between mill and port was less than thirty miles.
 Tractor trailer trucks were purchased in 1974 on a trial basis to determine if they were cheaper to operate than the railway.
-They were.
-The Grand Falls Central Railway ceased operations on June 29, 1977.
+They were found to be more cost effective.
+The last paper shipped to Botwood via the Grand Falls Central Railway was shipped on June 29, 1977.
 From that point on all shipping to and from Botwood from Grand Falls and Buchans was done by truck.
 The three little orange diesel locomotives were shipped off to Costa Rica along with some of the rails and rolling stock.
-After a few years in Costa Rica the locomotives reportedly were sold to Nicaragua.
+After a few years in Costa Rica these locomotives reportedly were sold to Nicaragua.

 The rail operations associated with the Grand Falls mill ended on the same tracks that they began.
 The little Plymouth switcher Number 100[iv] as well as a track mobile was retained for shunting small cargoes between the mainline at Windsor, down the same spur that was built around 1907 for mill construction.
 This continued until around 1987 shortly before all railway operations in Newfoundland were shut down.